 If you want a really cheap or more expensive data-stuffed Prepaid mobile plan, Lycamobile is well worth a look.
 While Lycamobile’s Prepaid plans are less competitively priced in the middle, the inclusion of a solid international call allowance is a great perk.
-There aren’t many other features and reported customer satisfaction isn’t flash (according to Product Review), but there are plenty of robust support options if you need help, including in-store assistance.
+There aren’t many other features and reported customer satisfaction isn’t flash (according to Product Review), but there are quite a few robust support options if you need help.

 Lycamobile value for money

 When you go with a Telstra network MVNO, on SIM Only or Prepaid, you expect to pay more.
 But Lycamobile plans show that access to the Telstra wholesale network doesn’t have to cost an arm and a leg.
 The telco offers seven different 28-day no-contract Prepaid plans, all of which come with unlimited national talk and text.

 The Unlimited 12 is the cheapest Prepaid plan, which is normally priced at $12 per Lycamobile recharge for 2GB of data.
 Next up is the Unlimited 20 plan, which offers 10GB (with a bonus 10GB at the time of writing) for $20.

 If you need some international minutes, the Unlimited Plan XS, S, M, L and XL (ranging from $25 to $50 per month have you covered, with the cheapest plan offering unlimited international calls to 12 countries and the most expensive plan to 53 countries.
 That’s pretty great value in the cheap Prepaid space.

 To see how Lycamobile stacks up against the competition, here's a quick look at the current most popular prepaid plans with at least 2GB of monthly data.